Flying with a Dog in Australia: The Ultimate Guide

 Crate Requirements

 However, I also feel it is best to test out the size of a crate in person, before making the final decision.
-The guidelines stipulate that there needs to be enough room for your dog to stand, sit and turn around in the crate.
+The guidelines stipulate that there needs to be enough room for your dog to stand, sit and turn around in their crate.

 Buying or Hiring a Crate